|Correspondence Address||22 Taylor Road, Snodland, Kent ME6 5HH|

 For the last few Seasons Bearsted have finished in a position of safety within The SCEFL Premier Division.
 The 2016-17 Campaign saw the side end in 12th place and 2017-18 saw a 14th placed finish as did the following year.

 In the 2019/20 Season the Bears were heading for a Top 7 finish after a high scoring campaign.
-However along came Coronovirus and football was wiped out so now we go again in 2020/21 aiming to continue our progress as a Club.
+However along came Coronovirus and football was wiped out, then again the next year, so we go into 2021/22 aiming to continue our progress as a Club.

 The club runs approximately 20 teams including our development squad at Roseacre School for 5-7 year old's, before joining the Junior Section of 8's - 18's (including girls).